How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 7. Join Relevant LinkedIn Groups

 LinkedIn groups let you connect with niche audiences that care about your blog’s topic.
-Sharing valuable content in these communities can bring a steady stream of new readers.
+Sharing valuable content in these communities can bring a steady stream of new readers who would never find you through your own feed.

 Look for groups with active members and clear posting guidelines.
 Take time to engage with other members’ posts before sharing your own blog links so you don’t come across as spammy.